 - contaminants blowing out the exhaust stack, or

-- contaminants in air samples exceed recommended exposure limits.
+- contaminant removal does not meet the target (contaminants in air samples exceed recommended exposure limits).

-A prompt investigation is needed to determine the cause of above problems.
+A prompt investigation is needed to determine the cause of above issues.

-Often, by the time the problems are noticeable, the system has already degraded.
+Often, by the time the issues are noticeable, the system has already degraded.
 Probable causes of such problems include: